COVID-19 Updates

 As of 7/25/22, if you are a close contact to an infected individual, you no longer have to quarantine unless you become symptomatic, or you test positive.
 However, please do submit a COVID report.
 Please visit the campus COVID-19 isolation and quarantine guidance page for more information.

-You can get the vaccine or booster after you have recovered from your illness and are allowed to exit isolation, but no less than 10 days from the start of your COVID-19 illness.
+You can get the vaccine or booster after you have recovered from your illness and are allowed to exit isolation.

 The COVID-19 vaccine is available at community clinics and other locations.
 Californians can make an appointment for a COVID-19 vaccine by using the MyTurn appointment system.